 - Clear or Dark Lenses with 100% UV Protection

 - The SONAR GLASSES can be fitted with prescription corrective lenses to provide a comprehensive mobility solution, supporting specific vision requirements.

 - Photosensitive lenses are clear indoors and become progressively darker when exposed to sunlight.
 This feature enables use during day and night without impeding visibility.

 The glasses are made in the USA and have a 1 year warranty and satisfaction guarantee.

-(i)This information is from an external source (Maggie McBride, Communications and Administrative Specialist G-Technology Group).
+Source/Reference: Maggie McBride, Communications and Administrative Specialist G-Technology Group (g-technologygroup.com).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1: Seeing Sound: Device Using Auditory Signals Helps Blind See : Crossmodal mappings intrinsic neural connections can be used by assistive devices to help the blind detect their environment.